On my hike down memory lane, I stumbled across this gem……….

 Edna Gray was a cracker of a woman.
 A bit of a firecracker, but a woman he could see walking beside him through life.
-Turning the key and starting up his trusty old Ford, with a great roar of the engine and spinning of wheels.
-He sped out of the parking lot and drove hell-bent for leather, down a road that he knew would take him to the railway line and oncoming train.
+Turning the key and starting up his trusty old Ford, with a great roar of the engine and spinning of wheels, he sped out of the parking lot and drove hell-bent for leather down a road that ran parallel the railway line and the oncoming train.

-Now, one must remember this was in the 1930s, a simpler time when life could be more-easily shaped to one’s own liking.
-Nothing was going to defeat the determined, young Kenneth Griffith in his quest for a happy ever after.
+One must remember this was in the 1930s, a simpler time and when life could be more easily shaped to one’s liking.
+Nothing was going to defeat the determined, young Ken Griffith in his quest for a happy ever after.

-He drove alongside the massive locomotive, blowing the horn, and waving at the driver and his fireman, signaling for them to stop the train.
-Unbelievably, the driver, possibly thinking there was a life and death emergency, blew the whistle warningly, and applied brakes, bringing the entire seven carriages to a screeching, metal on metal, ear-splitting, halt.
+He drove alongside the massive locomotive, blowing the horn, and waving at the driver and his fireman, signalling them to stop the train.
+Unbelievably, the driver, possibly thinking there were a life and death emergency, blew the whistle warningly, and applied brakes, bringing the entire seven carriages to a grinding, metal on metal screeching halt.

 Dad jumped out of his car and shouted,

 Heads popped out of every window.
 There was great theatre happening, and everyone wanted to watch.

 His voice rang out loud and clear, reaching the ears of sad little Edna, who was quietly sniffling into her handkerchief, missing her handsome young farmer.